Congratulations to our four members appointed to the Attorney General’s Panel of Counsel - Aug 2022

 Selected Cases

-- GMC v Dr R: Acted in a full FTP hearing for a junior doctor facing a number of dishonesty charges, which were denied.
-The Tribunal accepted there had been no dishonesty and that the doctor’s fitness to practice was not impaired.
-The GMC then made an application for a warning, which Leanne successfully argued against.
+- GMC v Dr R: acted in FTP hearing for junior doctor facing dishonesty charges, which were denied.
+MPTS accepted no dishonesty and fitness to practice was not impaired.

-- GMC v Dr F: Acted in FTP hearing for a consultant who had treated a family member and who was accused of dishonesty.
+- GMC v Dr S: acted in multi-week FTP hearing for a doctor accused of dishonesty involving Covid vaccinations.

 Leanne’s sports law experience comes from both the self-employed bar and working in the sports law team at Charles Russell Speechlys.
 She undertakes contentious and non-contentious work for governing bodies, athletes and clubs.
 Leanne has recently been instructed by a national funding body in relation to challenges to funding decisions.